 SECONDARY RECOVERY - ACID STIMULATION

 The permeability of a rock is the ability of that rock to allow fluids to pass through that rock.
 The higher permeability, the easier it is for fluids to pass through the rock.
 The lower permeability, the more difficult it is for the fluids to pass through the rock.

 The pores or holes in the formation are known as the "matrix".
 Acid stimulation is also called "matrix stimulation".
 Most acid treatments fall into one of three general classifications:

-Wellbore clean‑up is mainly flooding the well bore adjacent to the perforations to remove scale and drilling mud solids.
+- Wellbore clean up - is mainly flooding the wellbore adjacent to the perforations to remove scale and drilling mud solids.

-|Types of Formation Damage|
+|Type of Formation Damage|

 TYPES OF ACID NORMALLY USED